SAP-archive/teched2020-developer-keynote/abap/README.md

 ![whiteboard, with CHARITY highlighted](./images/whiteboard-charity.jpg)

 The first task of the Charity componet is to handle the incoming message from the webhook subscription in Enterprise Messaging.
-The webhook subscription is configured to trigger a POST method of our HTTP Service(ZCDC_REST_SERVICE) endpoint URL in Steampunk.
+The webhook subscription is configured to trigger a request to the HTTP Service(ZCDC_REST_SERVICE) endpoint URL in the Steampunk system.
 The ABAP handler class called ZCL_CDC_REST_SERVICE is the class which implements the methods for the endpoint.

 ![HTTP Service](./images/httpservice.jpg)